adams-charleen/nyt_deep_learning/README.md

 ## Impact Statement

-This analysis reveals a disproportionate emphasis on Palestinian-related terms and a somewhat more-negative tone in headlines mentioning Israel—framing that may lead readers to perceive Israel as the primary aggressor.
+This analysis reveals a disproportionate emphasis on Palestinian-related terms and a somewhat more-negative tone in headlines mentioning Israel—framing that may subtly lead readers to perceive Israel as the primary aggressor.
 By highlighting these patterns, the findings underscore how potential headline-level bias can shape public understanding of the conflict and point to the need for more balanced media coverage.

 ## Visual Results